Jake-Prickett/spm-android-support-tracking/README.md

 # Swift Package Android Migration Analysis

 A comprehensive data analysis tool supporting the [Swift Android Working Group](https://www.swift.org/ecosystem/android/) initiative to prioritize Swift package migrations for Android compatibility.
-This tool analyzes 847 Swift packages that currently support Linux but lack Android support, providing data-driven insights to guide migration efforts.
+This tool analyzes 1065 Swift packages that currently support Linux but lack Android support, providing data-driven insights to guide migration efforts.

 ## Project Goals

-The Swift Android Working Group aims to accelerate Swift's adoption on Android by enabling existing Swift packages to work seamlessly across platforms.
+This project aims to accelerate Swift's adoption on Android by enabling existing Swift packages to work seamlessly across platforms.
 This tool contributes by:

 - **Identifying High-Impact Packages**: Analyze popularity metrics, dependency relationships, and community engagement to prioritize which packages would unlock the most value when migrated
 - **Mapping Package Dependencies**: Build comprehensive dependency graphs to understand migration cascades and identify foundational packages